cwarner523/Project-1/proposal.md

 ## What is Simon Says?

 Simon Says is a memory game, with 4 colors (red, yellow, green, and blue).
 One of the colors will light up, and the user must click the button with the same color.
+The game will continue, and the user will have to continuously click the right buttons with the same color combination that has been created.
+The game will end once the user does not create the correct combination.

 ## Wireframe